Updated on May 8, 2023

 Many years ago, Texas law required married spouses to prove spousal fault to get a divorce.
 However, these times are long gone.
 Nowadays, you can file for divorce without having to prove anyone’s fault, though you may still have grounds to get a fault divorce in Texas.

 You can get a divorce in Texas even if your spouse does not want to end the marriage and does not cooperate in the divorce process.
-In the past, courts required the consent of both spouses before the divorce.
+In the past, courts required both spouses' consent before the divorce.
 However, Texas law no longer requires you to have your spouse’s consent to file for divorce.

 In fact, you can initiate the divorce proceedings despite your spouse’s refusal to sign divorce papers.
 You can also get a divorce if your spouse cannot be found or located.